-When you pass on a more vegetarian way of eating it is important to educate yourself about the nutrients your body will need on a daily basis.
+When you choose a more vegetarian way of eating it is important to educate yourself about the essential nutrients your body will need on a daily basis.

-A vital part of any diet, the average daily intake for women is 50 grams and for men 60 grams, which you can easily consume in the form of: Beans, lentils, legumes and peas; Fermented soy products in the form of tempeh, miso and natto; Free range eggs; Raw milk, cheese and yogurt; nuts and seeds, which benefit from soaking in water or sprouting first; Non dairy nut and seed milks.
+A vital part of any diet, the average daily intake for women is 50 grams and for men 60 grams, which you can easily consume in the form of: Beans, lentils, legumes and peas; Fermented soy products in the form of tempeh, miso and natto; Free range eggs (discover 7 reasons you should start eating eggs); Raw milk, cheese and yogurt; nutsand seeds, which benefit from soaking in water or sprouting first; Non dairy nut and seed milks.

-Remember to avoid if possible pseudo meats and other pretend protein foods, as they are highly processed ones with a list of ingredients as long as your arm.
-Phytic acid remaining in these soy products greatly inhibits iron and zinc absorption; test animals fed soy protein isolate develop organs enlargement, particularly the thyroid gland and pancreas, and increased deposition of fatty acids in the liver.
+Remember to avoid (if possible) pseudo meats and other pretend protein foods, as they are highly processed with a list of ingredients as long as your arm.
+The phytic acid remaining in these soy products greatly inhibits iron and zinc absorption.
+Test animals fed soy protein isolate suffer from organ enlargement (particularly the thyroid gland and pancreas) and increased deposition of fatty acids in the liver.